logbyjungle/ReverendTranslated/README.md

 ---

+### You've noticed a translation problem and wish to fix it?
+Go to the `chapters` branch of the repository and create a file with this format: LANGUAGE_ID-CHAPTER.txt
+Put your translated chapter into it, make a pull request and its done

+---

 This is a site hosted utilizing flask, it takes pages of RI's chapters from other sites and translate them by using google translate via selenium

 The objective to be reached is spreading *Gu Zhen Ren*'s work across the globe by making sure everyone can read it